-Non-Permissive

-Allowable?
-Budget Item Additional Guidance ACADEMIC SKILLS See required uses of funds, Appendix C. May be used to: • Support the integration of academic skills into Career and Technical Education (CTE) programs of study (POS).
-ADMINISTRATION May be used for: Indirect and direct administrative costs when, taken together, do not exceed 5% of the total grant (e.g., establishing equitable access and supports for every student; development of the CLNA and local application; supervision of local application activities; ensuring compliance with Perkin V; and providing professional development to close gaps in students participation and performance).
-AUDIT SERVICES May be used for: A portion of the audit fees directly attributed to auditing the Perkins grant, charged against administrative costs, not to exceed 5% of the total grant.
-See required uses of funds, Appendix C. May be used to: Provide career guidance and academic counseling including in the middle grades, before enrolling and while participating in a CTE POS, in making informed plans and decisions about future education and career opportunities and programs of study; and Provide career exploration and career development activities through an organized, systematic framework; and
+Strengthening Career and Technical Education for the 21 st Century (Perkins V) Allowable and Non-Permissive Uses of Funds Guidance Allow Allowable Non-Permissive Allowable?
+Budge et Item Ad dditional Guidance I ACADEMIC SKILI See required use Appendix C . - May be used to: Support the integration of academic skills into Career and Technical Education (CTE) programs of study (POS).
+ADMINISTRATION when, tak the total g access and r: nd direct administrative costs en together, do not exceed 5% of grant (e.g., establishing equitable d supports for every student; ent of the CLNA and local application; supervision of local application activities; ensuring compliance with Perkins V; and providing professional development to close gaps in students participation and counseling including in the middle grades, before enrolling and while participating in a CTE POS, in making informed plans and decisions about opportunities and programs of study;